favoyang/unity-addressable-importer/Documentation~/AddressableImporter.md

 ## Quick assets import

-You may have lots existing assets before using the importer.
-To quickly apply importer rules, right click the target folders and click context menu `AddressablesImporter: Check Folder(s)`.
-This is more efficient than reimport asset.
+The importer will apply your rules whenever an asset being imported, moved or deleted.
+However you may want to apply new or modified rules to existing assets.
+To quickly apply importer rules, select target folder(s) in project view, right click to open the context menu, and click `AddressablesImporter: Check Folder(s)`.
+The action is more efficient than reimport asset(s).

 ![AddressableImport Context Menu](AddressableImportSettings-ContextMenu.png)

+## About prefab mode

+When both prefab mode (the preview scene for editing a prefab) and the auto save feature are enabled, every modification will cause the asset to be saved and trigger the importer, leads to slow response.
+For performance reason, the importer will ignore current editing asset.